 - The \$540,000 generated by the Water Debt charge is in excess of the Water Fund's annual debt service payments going forward.
 We did not do any analysis of prior years to determine when, if ever, the Debt charge was established to only cover the water debt. - There does not seem to be a planned methodology related to the RTS charges.
-The Water RTS pays for approximately 30 percent of Water's administrative costs, while the Sewer RTS pays for approximately 19 percent of Sewer's administrative costs. - If the Township wants to begin increasing the RTS charges, we would recommend developing a policy whereby the RTS is somehow "tie barred" to administrative expenses.
-For example, adjust the RTS every year to provide X percent of budgeted administrative expenses. - All 3 fixed charges are based on meter size, i.e a customer with a 1.5-inch meter pays more than a customer with a 1-inch meter.
+The Water RTS pays for approximately 30 percent of Water's administrative costs, while the Sewer RTS pays for approximately 19 percent of Sewer's administrative costs. - If the Township wants to begin increasing the RTS charges, we recommend developing a policy whereby the RTS is somehow "tie barred" to administrative expenses.
+For example, adjust the RTS every year to provide for X percent of budgeted administrative expenses. - All 3 fixed charges are graduated based on meter size, i.e. a customer with a 1.5-inch meter pays more than a customer with a 1-inch meter.
 A customer with a 2-inch meter pays more than the customer with a 1.5-inch meter, and so on.
 However, the rate at which these charges escalate from one meter size to the next is not consistent with recommendations from the American Water Works Association (AWWA). - If the Township converted these charges to follow the AWWA recommendations, the RTS would decrease for 80 percent of the System's customers while it would increase for the other 20 percent. - For the debt charge, following the AWWA recommendation would do the opposite as that of the RTS charges.
-20 percent of the customers would pay less while 80 percent of the customers would pay more. - Changing all 3 fixed charges would essentially net to no change for the City's residential customers. - We did note a single customer the Township's only 8-inch meter did not have its debt charge adjusted in 2021 when the rest of the charges were revised.
-This resulted in the 8-inch meter customer paying substantially less than we would have expected and less than the smaller 3-inch, 4-inch, and 6-inch meter customers.
-We recommend adjusting the charge for this one customer to properly align with the other charges.
+20 percent of the customers would pay less while 80 percent of the customers would pay more. - Changing all 3 fixed charges would essentially net to no change for the City's residential customers.

-Scio Township, Washtenaw County, Michigan Summary of Significant Forecast Assumptions/

-Significant Accounting Policies
+Summary of Significant Forecast Assumptions/ Significant Accounting Policies